PierroD/fastapi-query-parameter-model/README.md

 ## Contact

-For questions or feedback, feel free to open an issue on the [GitHub repository](https://github.com/yourusername/yourmodelname) or contact us at [your.email@example.com](mailto:your.email@example.com).
+For questions or feedback, feel free to open an issue on the [GitHub repository](https://github.com/PierroD/fastapi-query-parameter-model).

 ---